dani-ctes/dani-ctes/README.md

 ### Network Software Engineer

-_I have worked on automation projects. </br>
+_I have worked on:_
+ - Automation projects.
-Discovery projects to expose insights, and help to take decision over evidence._ ⛳
+ - Discovery projects to expose insights, and help to take decision over evidence. ⛳